fernandofig/jquery-formatcurrency/README.md

 #### roundToDecimalPlace set to -2

-That option is also present on the original plugin, but it's extended on the context of Live formatting so that setting it to -2 blocks entering decimals entry entirely on the field - essentially by also filtering out the decimal point key, so it makes more sense only when filterKeys = true, but it will also work with filterKeys = false, it only means that typing decimals will trim off the decimal part once you leave the field.
+That option is also present on the original plugin, but it's extended on the context of Live formatting so that setting it to -2 blocks entering decimals entry entirely on the field - essentially by also filtering out the decimal point key, so it makes more sense only when `filterKeys = true`, but it will also work with `filterKeys = false`, it only means that typing decimals will trim off the decimal part once you leave the field.

 #### decPointCharCodes (array)